Sedbastian/odin-battleship/webpack.Lifri.md

 Sometimes you want to have a subdirectory on the master branch be the root directory of a repository’s gh-pages branch.

-git subtree push #prefix dist origin gh-pages
+$ git subtree push --prefix dist origin gh-pages